-- Additional Pension Contributions (APCs) to buy extra LGPS pension - Additional Voluntary Contributions (AVCs) arranged through the LGPS (inhouse AVCs and Shared cost AVCs) - Free Standing Additional Voluntary Contributions (FSAVCs) to a scheme of your choice - contributions to a stakeholder or personal pension plan.
+- Additional Pension Contributions (APCs) to buy extra LGPS pension - Additional Voluntary Contributions (AVCs) arranged through the LGPS (inhouse AVCs) - Free Standing Additional Voluntary Contributions (FSAVCs) to a scheme of your choice - contributions to a stakeholder or personal pension plan.

 Subject to HMRC limits, you will get tax relief on contributions you pay to a UK pension scheme.